 Aging typically causes the brows to move down.
-As skin and soft tissues lose elasticity, the distance between the eyebrows and eyelashes also shortens.
+Skin and soft tissues lose the ability to snap back into place after being stretched.
+This causes the distance between the eyebrows and eyelashes to shorten.

 The lower position of the eyebrows can make you look tired, angry or sad.
-A brow lift can raise the eyebrows and restore a refreshed, more pleasing appearance.
+A brow lift can raise the eyebrows and may provide a refreshed appearance.

 You might consider a brow lift if you have a low or sagging brow that's contributing to sagging upper eyelids.